PeteTheAutomator/ACServerManager/docs/assetOmator_installation.rst

     cd Downloads\ACServerManager-master\ACServerManager-master

-Then run a Python tool called "pip.exe" to install assetOmator.  pip.exe is located in c:\Python27\Scripts by default, this is what you'd type - don't forget the dot; type exactly the following...
+Then run a Python tool called "pip.exe" to install assetOmator.

+pip.exe is located in c:\Python27\Scripts by default - this is what you'd type - don't forget the dot; type exactly the following...

 .. code::